cjus/node-neo4j-presentation/presentation/readme.md

 The town's people pondered whether it was possible to cross the seven bridges without crossing one twice.

-In a short paper, Euler offered a proof that such a path could not exist.
+In his short paper, Euler offered a proof that such a path could not exist.
 We won't get into the proof here because it isn't the proof that we're interested in, but rather the way in which Euler approached the problem.

 <img src="Seven_Bridges_of_Konigsberg.png"/>